utkukartal/pdf-chat/README.md

 # PDF Chat App

 A simple PDF Chat App developed with FastAPI and React while integrating Gemini AI as its LLM.
-The app has a simple user system, a user can upload a pdf file to create a 'Chat Room' where they can communicate with the file.
+The app has a simple user system, a user can upload a PDF document to create a 'Chat Room' where they can communicate with the file.
 This way the user can experience the information in a more fluent and efficient manner.